-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) Record results of all tests completed on instrument readings, phase current/voltage, time run, test date, defects identified, repaired or replaced and the name of the person who carried out the test and/or maintenance. (b) Alternative solutions - emergency power supply As approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) full load to verify required system operation and check operation of transfer switching.
+Record results of all tests completed on instrument readings, phase current/voltage, time run, test date, defects identified, repaired or replaced and the name of the person who carried out the test and/or maintenance. (b) Performance solutions - emergency power supply - Describe the performance solution.
+List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance standards listed in Column 3.

-3.11 Interconnections - fire safety systems
+9.11 Interconnections - fire safety systems

-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) All fire and safety systems As approved by the relevant authority (this may include hot smoke tests etc) Annual test of interconnection of all fire and safety systems for correct operation under automatic alarm (not simulation).
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) All fire and safety systems As approved by the relevant authority (this may include hot smoke tests etc) Annual test of interconnection of all fire and safety systems for correct operation under automatic alarm (not simulation).
 Figure 1.12 in AS 1851 provides an example of a typical systems interface diagram.
+Refer clause 1.12 of AS 1851 for guidance.

-3.12 Access for fire appliances
+9.12 Access for fire appliances

-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Vehicular access for fire appliances NCC Volume One - Clause C2.4 Annual inspection to ensure unobstructed access to buildings and fire fighting facilities is maintained (b) Alternative solutions - Access for fire appliances As approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Vehicular access for fire appliances NCC Volume One - clause C2.4 Annual inspection to ensure unobstructed access to buildings and fire-fighting facilities is maintained (b) Performance solutions - Access for fire appliances - Describe the performance solution List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance standards listed in Column 3 .

-3.13 Clearances for large isolated buildings
+9.13 Clearances for large isolated buildings